-(2) Where the royal family fails to identify a regent as contemplated in subsection (1), the Premier must, after consultation with the royal family, identify a suitable person as 60 regent.

-- (3) Whenever a Premier recognises a regent as contemplated in subsection (1), he or she must- - (a) publish a notice in the relevant Provincial Gazette recognising the person identified as regent in terms of subsection (1);
+- (2) Where the royal family fails to identify a regent as contemplated in subsection (1), the Premier must, after consultation with the royal family and after taking into account whether any of the grounds contemplated in subsection (1)(a)(i) apply to such person, identify a suitable person as regent. - (3) Whenever a Premier recognises a regent as contemplated in subsection (1), he or she must- - (a) publish a notice in the relevant Provincial Gazette recognising the person identified as regent in terms of subsection (1); - (b) issue a certificate of recognition to the identified regent; and - (c) inform the relevant provincial house of the recognition of a regent. - (4) A regent is responsible for the performance of the functions that are attached to the relevant position and is entitled to the salary and allowances attached to such position.